albenakr/the-book-club/README.md

 >> fix admin for order

->> when people are clicking on 'See book' or the photo for 'book email' from custom plan - add button on book_detail page to point to custom_plan instead of 'Keep shopping'

->> Back to Top Button for Community/Reviews page

->> Add books at less than 10 EUR to test the savings rendering in the template

 >> zadig is twice in books
->> plan image in success toast appears when you add a book, but not when you add a plan!?

 > Depending on navbar check reviews section on book_datail